valentiniljaz/cordova-nfcv-plugin/ionic2/readme.md

 ## NfcvService.init

 `init` method is not required in most cases.
-Everytime you invoke any other method (waitForNdef, read, write etc.) from Cordova plugin, NfcV adapater is initialized.
+Everytime you invoke any other method (read, write etc.) from Cordova plugin, NfcV adapater is initialized.
 But sometimes you would like to initilize the adpater to see if the NfcV adapter can be properly setup, in this case you can invoke `init`.

 ```
 import { Component } from '@angular/core';